Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Introduction

+On the other hand, there are more refined multiplicative structures in equivariant homotopy theory in the form of the \textit{multiplicative norms} which were exploited in the celebrated resolution of the Kervaire invariant one problem in \cite{HHR}.
 The goal of this paper is to investigate the equivariant analogues of all the elements involved in the functor $\KTheory\colon\cat\perfect\rightarrow \nmot\rightarrow\spectra$ and to lay the groundwork in studying the equivariant multiplicative refinements of all these.
 It turns out that the question of these refinements is intimately related to that of \textit{cubical descent} in algebraic K--theory.
 Therefore, in order to handle these cubical matters in the equivariant setting, we will initiate the study of a theory on what we term as \textit{parametrised cubes}, which could be of independent interest.
-In particular, the theory put forth here will be the rudiments of a theory of \textit{parametrised functor calculus} which will be the subject of a future article.
+In particular, this serves also as the foundations for a theory of \textit{parametrised functor calculus} introduced in \cite{kaifSil}.
 Employing this rudimentary theory, our main result will then be that equivariant algebraic K--theory can indeed be refined to admit multiplicative norms in the special case when $G$ is a group of order $2^n$ for any $n$.
-We do not think that this result is optimal, and we will at least indicate later as we state the theorem the combinatorial difficulties involved in proving this for an arbitrary finite group $G$.

-In the rest of the introduction, as we highlight some key results from the article, we will also give further details on the motivations from equivariant stable homotopy theory for having these multiplicative norms as well as summarise the relationship between these structures and the phenomenon of cubical descent for algebraic K--theory.
-This connection will be crucial in our solution for the case when $|G|=2^n$.\\

 \textbf{Convention:} This paper is written in the language of $\infty$--categories as developed in \cite{lurieHTT,lurieHA}.
 As such, in order not to encumber the exposition, by a ``category'' we will always mean an ``$\infty$--category''.
 Hence, for example, we will write $\cat$ for the $\infty$--category of small $\infty$--categories, usually written as $\cat_{\infty}$.
-Furthermore, our work will heavily draw from the theory of \textit{parametrised higher categories} of \cite{parametrisedIntroduction,expose1Elements,shahThesis,shahPaperII,nardinShah}.
-As there can be different conventions at times, we point out to the expert reader now that for a fixed base category $\baseCat$, by a $\baseCat$--category we will mean an object in $\cat_{\baseCat}\coloneqq \func(\baseCat\op,\cat)$.